 Then you need to know some very very basic things.

 Look at the background too.
 Try to spot funny faces, picture bombers, branches coming out of heads….

 Take more than one shot.
 Luck in created in numbers.
-Digital is cheap so shoot
+Photos you get from digital cameras with SD cards are cheap so shoot

 Learn the Rule of Thirds, use it then try something completely different.

 Of course you also need to know when to break all these rules.